Ethena (ENA)

 Converge Chain (Planned)

 Ethena has announced Converge, a dedicated Layer 2 chain designed to serve as the execution environment for the Ethena ecosystem.
 Originally targeting Q2 2025 launch, Converge has been delayed.
-When launched, it aims to provide faster settlement, lower fees, and deeper integration between USDe, sUSDe, and the broader Ethena product suite.
+When launched, it aims to provide faster settlement, lower fees, and deeper deployment between USDe, sUSDe, and the broader Ethena product suite.

 Ecosystem